somekindofdesign/ultimate-decision-maker/README.md

 <br>

 ### Brand Design
-<p>The site mimics the static, blocky style of early arcade games such as Pacman and Space Invaders.
+<p>The website mimics the static, blocky style of early arcade games such as Pacman and Space Invaders.
 Classic games have seen a revival in popular culture over the last number of years and the Ultimate Decision Maker aims to be part of that nostalgia.
 <ul>
 <li><strong>Colour:</strong> The colour palette uses a dark background and bright, solid colours to highlight different functions and features while relying on white for important detailed information</li>
 <li><strong>Typography:</strong> By using a pixel font for large, headline type and a clean sans-serif for smaller informative type, the typography upholds the arcade theme while maintaining legibilty</li>
-<li><strong>Imagery:</strong> Relying on using repeated icons throughout the site and the game itself is a style choice that mimics the limitations of classic arcade games.
-In fact, photography could look out of place on the site</li>
+<li><strong>Imagery:</strong> Relying on using repeated icons throughout the website and the game itself is a style choice that mimics the limitations of classic arcade games.
+In fact, photography could look out of place on the website</li>
 </ul>
 <br>